 The easiest way to improve your conclusion is to eliminate these common mistakes.

-Don’t include new arguments
+Don’t include new evidence

-Don’t use “conclusion phrases”
+Don’t use “concluding phrases”

 Avoid using obvious stock phrases to tell the reader what you’re doing:

 These phrases aren’t forbidden, but they can make your writing sound weak.
 By returning to your main argument, it will quickly become clear that you are concluding the essay—you shouldn’t have to spell it out.

 Avoid using apologetic phrases that sound uncertain or confused:

 - “This is just one approach among many.”

 - “There are good arguments on both sides of this issue.”